-Lulu is excited to be heading to the annual Writer’s Digest Conference in Los Angeles this weekend, where writers from all over the world gather to further their education in both the craft and business of being a writer.
+Lulu is excited to be heading to the annual Writer’s Digest Conference in Los Angeles this weekend.
+Writers from all over the world will gather about the craft and business of being a writer.
 We’ll be reporting live from the event throughout on Twitter and here, so tune in often for updates.

-This year’s list of speakers and presentations is quite impressive and includes an appearance by Lulu’s own Dan Dillon, who will be speaking on a panel about the new frontiers in self-publishing.
-Of course, we will be providing coverage of the self-publishing side of the conference with blog updates on what we are learning from the experts on site.
+This year’s list of speakers is impressive and includes an appearance by Lulu’s own Dan Dillon.
+Dan will speak on a panel about the new frontiers in self-publishing.
+We will provide coverage of the self-publishing side of the conference with updates on what we are learning from the experts.
 Some of the sessions will include:

-- Self-Publishing Now – Phil Sexton, Publisher at Writer’s Digest, will be discussing the state of self-publishing today, including the biggest industry news, most recent success stories, and insights into the growth of hybrid authors.
+Self-Publishing Now – Phil Sexton, Publisher at Writer’s Digest.
+Discussing the state of self-publishing today.
+Including the biggest industry news, most recent success stories, and insights into the growth of hybrid authors.

-- Writing and Editing the Breakaway Self-Published Book – Red Room CEO and Editor in Chief Ivory Madison will be discussing methods and best practices that help authors blast through writer’s block and quickly develop skills to be a better editor of their work.
+Writing and Editing the Breakaway Self-Published Book – Ivory Madison, Red Room CEO and Editor-in-Chief.
+Discussing best practices to help authors through writer’s block.
+And she’ll cover methods to quickly develop skills to be a better editor of their work.

 Of course, this is just the tip of the iceberg in the way of awesome information that will be coming out of the conference, so check back as we will be frequently updating from onsite.
 You can also participate directly in the conversation on Twitter under the hashtag: #WDCW13

-If you have any particular questions you’d like to have answered or sessions or speakers you would like us to cover, please leave your suggestions in the comments below.
+If you have questions you’d like to have answered or sessions or speakers you would like us to cover, please leave your suggestions in the comments below.